MicrosoftDocs/architecture-center/docs/example-scenario/document-processing/build-deploy-custom-models-content.md

 ## Contributors

 *This article is maintained by Microsoft.
-It was originally written by the following contributors.*
+It was originally written by the following contributor.*

 Principal authors: